rubendal/SSBU-Calculator/README.md

 ### Notes
 * Don't expect it to be 100% accurate with the SSBU E3 build or videos from the official site, changes were based on observation of recorded gameplay and it's most likely not accurate
 * Rage calculation is using Smash 4 values, which is very likely to be unchanged
-* LSI might not be on the game, you can remove it by setting on Parameters the LSI multipliers to 1
 * Knockback formula and hitstun scaling should be the same as Smash 4 based on some gameplay research when considering hitboxes using Smash 4 BKB/KBG values
 * Still using Smash 4 character attributes, characters from previous games and echo fighters use attributes from their games or the character they are based of
 * New characters don't have move data unless they are an echo fighter of a Smash 4 character, the calculator will load the data from the character they are based of